pokeysnake/Hands-on_Lecture_2/README.md

 Pascal's Triangle is a triangular array where each row represents the Integer coefficients.
 Each element is the sum of the two elements directly above it.

 ### **Implementation**
-The `Pascal_Triangle` class constructs Pascal’s Triangle for a given number of rows and prints it.
+The Pascal_Triangle class constructs Pascal’s Triangle for a number of rows and prints it.

 ### **Sample Test Cases**
 | Input  | Sample Output |